tetracorp/k240/docs/_posts/2020-02-28-version-differences.md

 The `intro` executable shrunk from 20,740 bytes to 10,524, which appears to be TRZ compressing it to make room for their 2,920 byte cracktro.
 Disassembly shows that the smaller version is obfuscated while the larger isn't, suggesting that it is indeed compressed.
-The v1.886 checksum program does not register these changes, so we can infer that the compression is not part of the original disk.
+The v1.886 checksum program does not recognise these changes, so we can infer that the compression is not part of the original disk.

 The file dates on these give us a good sense of just how rapidly the game was